josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 While the `AppComponent` *class* is empty, you might want to write unit tests to confirm that the links are wired properly to the `RouterLink` directives, perhaps for the reasons as explained in the [following section](#why-stubbed-routerlink-tests).

-To validate the links, you don't need the `Router` to navigate and you don't need the `<router-outlet>` to mark where the `Router` inserts *routed components*.
+To validate the links, you do not need the `Router` to navigate and you do not need the `<router-outlet>` to mark where the `Router` inserts *routed components*.

 The `BannerComponent` and `WelcomeComponent` \(indicated by `<app-banner>` and `<app-welcome>`\) are also irrelevant.

-Yet any test that creates the `AppComponent` in the DOM also creates instances of these three components and, if you let that happen, you'll have to configure the `TestBed` to create them.
+Yet any test that creates the `AppComponent` in the DOM also creates instances of these three components and, if you let that happen, you will have to configure the `TestBed` to create them.

-If you neglect to declare them, the Angular compiler won't recognize the `<app-banner>`, `<app-welcome>`, and `<router-outlet>` tags in the `AppComponent` template and will throw an error.
+If you neglect to declare them, the Angular compiler will not recognize the `<app-banner>`, `<app-welcome>`, and `<router-outlet>` tags in the `AppComponent` template and will throw an error.

-If you declare the real components, you'll also have to declare *their* nested components and provide for *all* services injected in *any* component in the tree.
+If you declare the real components, you will also have to declare *their* nested components and provide for *all* services injected in *any* component in the tree.

-That's too much effort just to answer a few simple questions about links.
+That is too much effort just to answer a few simple questions about links.

 This section describes two techniques for minimizing the setup.
 Use them, alone or in combination, to stay focused on testing the primary component.